Published: 27 JUNE 2020. For the latest requirements and protocol, please get in touch with or check out the official websites of the airline.

 To address this, Cebu Pacific, Philippine Airlines, and Philippines AirAsia have released a list of required documents so passengers would be prepared and permitted to travel and make the journey hassle-free.
 Save for the wording, the lists are basically the same.
 See below:

-❗️IMPORTANT❗️ Both airlines strongly advise that you contact the local government units of your origin and destination to check if there are additional requirements or changes.
+❗️IMPORTANT❗️ All three airlines strongly advise that you contact the local government units of your origin and destination to check if there are additional requirements or changes.
 Some requirements vary from place to place and may also change over time.

 If the images above are too small on your device, we compared, combined and typed down the text below for easy reading: